Posted - September 19, 2011 | Updated : August 27, 2015

 I did mention that Jack is very fond of memorabilia right?
 Just look at his room

 See that Mummy poster?
-One of the projects that Tony Harris worked on was a comic adaptation of the Boris Karloff movie, The Mummy - this little art detail must be a tribute.The next scene is the formation of an alliance between the Shade and the Mist.
+One of the projects that Tony Harris worked on was a comic adaptation of the Boris Karloff mummy movie - this little art detail must be a tribute.The next scene is the formation of an alliance between the Shade and the Mist.
 The Mist is not of sound mind, even for the murderous jackass that he is.
 Must be Alzheimer's or something like it.
 The script Robinson gives the two villains is seriously malevolent - Jack is definitely in danger.

 I'm a bit skeptical of this next bit: Jack goes up on the rooftop without any weapon whatsoever and proceeds to beat up the Mist's goons.
 Granted he knows Aikido but when did this guy suddenly become the Batman?
 Anyway, there it is.
 He's enjoying it too.